chatasos/crinv/README.md

  - Lines without a `|` character are considered to be devices and use the default/cli community

 # Hierarchical output
-In order to make the output seem hierarchical, you have to change the following two parameters inside the script:
+In order to make the output seem hierarchical, the following two parameters are used inside the script:

 ```
 my $left_space = " ";  # This can be any character(s) you want to use to produce the left indent effect